From the sheep to your needles

 THE DYE PROCESS

 To create our range of shades, we use professional acid exhaust dyes.
-These dyes are refined chemicals, often derived from plant matter, (remembering that 'natural' dyes are really chemicals too) that, when correctly fixed with heat and a weak acid (such as vinegar), they form an irreversible bond with the yarn.
+These dyes, when correctly fixed, form an irreversible bond with the yarn.
 The amount of dye used is carefully calculated and prepared to ensure efficient exhaustion and no unbound dye is ever discharged into the environment.
 Our yarns are all thoroughly rinsed and air dried before being skeined, photographed, labelled and fauned over.